Jaic1/xv6-riscv-rust/README.md

 - [ ] ~~buddy system allocator~~
 - [x] use [Unique](https://doc.rust-lang.org/1.26.2/std/ptr/struct.Unique.html) in self-implemented Box to provide ownership, see [this](https://doc.rust-lang.org/nomicon/vec-layout.html) for example
 - [x] add Addr and PageTable
-- [ ] add kvm for kernel, i.e., kernel paging
+- [x] add kvm for kernel, i.e., kernel paging
+- [ ] proc or cpu abstraction

 ## TODO
 - [ ] `mul a0, a0, a1` is not an error